bhatiavivek/gphoto-backup/README.md

 4. Enable the Photos Library API for your project
 5. Create credentials (OAuth client ID) for a desktop application
 6. Download the client configuration and save it as `client_secret.json` in the same directory as the script
 7. **For the time being, this is Linux-only.
 It should work on the Mac although it hasn't been tested.
-Windows support is ccoming, likely before the end of June 2024**
+Windows support is ccoming, likely by 6th July 2024**

 ## Installation